NikyAviator/iSyncinator/README.md

 ls /mnt/iphone
 ```

+## Caution!

+If you clear your iPhone and it starts creating new photos with the same names as older ones (e.g., IMG_0001.JPG), the script could overwrite existing files in the archive if the new file's metadata is different.
+This will be fixed (I am working on a fix), so please caution for now!

+---

 Hope this works!

 This script will be updated when needed and the documentation will reflect those changes.